ckgauro/SpringBootProjects/Master RESTFUL APIs with Spring Boot 2 in 100 Steps/Section 04: SpringBoot -  Exception Handling with  ResponseStatusException - Spring5 latest/Readme.md

         -   **Global Exception Handling**: This approach will not look like a global approach like **@ControllerAdvice**.
 Its difficult to enforce applicaiton-wide conventions.
     -   **Combine Approaches**
         - We can implement **@ControllerAdvice** globally and **ResponseStatueExceptions** locally as anbd when required.
+    -   **server.error.include-stacktrace=never** in **application.properties** to disable trace.
+    -   **org.springframework.web.util.UriComponentsBuilder**  The main advantages of **UriComponentsBuilder** are the flexibility of using URI template variables, and a possibility of injecting it directly into Spring Controller methods.

 #### Creating Steps
 -   Step-00: Create git branch - local & remote.md